chriseidhof/literate-swift-old/README.md

     removeAllFiles()
     ```

-If the `print-swift` code-block contains a single word, then that word isn't printed.
+If the `print-swift` code-block contains an expression that's only a single word, then that word isn't printed.

 Also, there's an extra parameter `-swift` which will output only the swift code in fenced code blocks.